acegal1/stock-analysis/README.md

     End If

-'5c) Find the ending price for the current ticker.
+'c) Find the ending price for the current ticker.

     If Cells(j + 1, 1).Value <> ticker And Cells(j, 1).Value = ticker Then